kragen/derctuo/transaction-per-call.md

 distributed transactions (two-phase commit, three-phase commit, Paxos, Raft, Chandra–Toueg, Mostefaoui–Raynal, ZooKeeper ZAB, in some cases Nakamoto consensus) can be used.
-For some cases, you could instead add new "global" mutable variables belonging to a proxy described above, which are visible to everyone sharing the same proxy, in the same way that mutable variables created within a transaction and not exported are visible to subtransactions.
+For some cases, you could instead add new “global” mutable variables belonging to a proxy described above, which are visible to everyone sharing the same proxy, in the same way that mutable variables created within a transaction and not exported are visible to subtransactions.

-So, as with the single-machine version of the system, it's important to limit the number of writes to global mutable variables, and in particular contention on them.
+So, as with the single-machine version of the system, it’s important to limit the number of writes to global mutable variables, and in particular contention on them.
 To the extent that you can instead pass around immutable data structures, for example blobs identified by their BLAKE3 hash, you can reduce the work centralized in the master server.
-Note that this doesn't necessarily mean you want to minimize the *number of variables* that are global and mutable; if you're building a distributed filesystem this way, for example, you could get by with a single global mutable variable for the root of the filesystem (like how a Git HEAD refers to a commit by hash), but every
+Note that this doesn’t necessarily mean you want to minimize the *number of variables* that are global and mutable; if you’re building a distributed filesystem this way, for example, you could get by with a single global mutable variable for the root of the filesystem (like how a Git HEAD refers to a commit by hash), but every